elm/file/README.md

 **This package does not allow _arbitrary_ access to the file system though.** Browsers restrict access to the file system for security.
 Otherwise, any website on the internet could go try to read private keys out of `~/.ssh` or whatever else they want!

-## Examples
+## Download Example

-Maybe you want people to download the floorplan they just designed as an SVG file:
+Maybe you want people to download the floorplan they just designed as an SVG file?
+You could create a `download` command like this:

 ```elm
 import File.Download as Download